Franklin Junior High School

-Franklin Junior High School is a public middle school in Franklin, Ohio, part of the Franklin City School District.
+Franklin Junior High School was a public middle school in Franklin, Ohio, part of the Franklin City School District.
 The building was constructed in 1921 for grades 6-12.
 In 1948 the building became a four-year high school until 1954, when the Hampton Bennett School was opened.
 It remained a high school (grades 10-12) until 1969, when Franklin High School (Franklin, Ohio) was built.
 The building then became Franklin Junior High School housing grades 7 and 8.
+It has since been torn down, with the previously mentioned High School taking its place as a Junior High School.